AincradOT/platform/docs/golden-path.md

 A single platform repository contains the following logical components.

-**`cloud` component**
+**GCP platform component**

-* creates a bootstrap project
+* creates a bootstrap project for platform administration
-* creates the GCS state bucket with versioning and encryption
+* creates the GCS state bucket with versioning for terraform state
+* creates organizational folders (shared, dev, prod)
-* creates environment projects such as `env-dev` and `env-prod`
+* creates environment projects and shared services project
+* creates Secret Manager resources for application secrets
-* defines service accounts and Workload Identity Federation for CI
+* defines service accounts for terraform CI operations

-**`github` component**
+**GitHub organization component** (optional, can be managed manually)

-* configures GitHub organisation settings
+* configures GitHub organisation settings as a one-time bootstrap
-* creates core repositories such as `platform-platform`, `game-infra`, `game-server`, `web-ui`
+* creates core repository structure
-* defines teams and their permissions
+* defines teams and their base permissions
-* enforces branch protection on main and production branches
+* sets up branch protection rules

+For small teams, this can be a one-time terraform apply with drift ignored, or managed entirely via GitHub UI.

 The platform layer is applied rarely.
 It changes when the organisation shape changes, not every week.

 ### Application layer

-Each application or service has its own repository, for example:
+Each application or service has its own repository with its own infrastructure code, for example:

-* `game-infra`
+* `game-infra` - VM infrastructure, networking, load balancers for game servers
-* `game-server`
+* `game-server` - application deployment, configuration management
-* `web-ui`
+* `web-ui` - web application infrastructure and deployment

 Each repository:

+* contains its own Terraform roots for infrastructure within the environment projects
-* uses the shared GCS bucket as its Terraform backend
+* uses the shared GCS bucket as its Terraform backend (with unique prefix per repo)
-* targets one or more environment projects created by the platform layer
+* targets the appropriate environment project (dev or prod) created by the platform
-* uses GitHub Actions with Workload Identity Federation to assume the correct service account for each environment
+* uses GitHub Actions with service account credentials to run terraform
-* reads secrets from Secret Manager via Ansible or application code
+* reads application secrets from Secret Manager

-Application layer repositories are where day to day infrastructure changes happen.
+This separation keeps platform concerns (org structure, projects, state backend) separate from application concerns (VMs, databases, deployments).
+Application own their infrastructure within the boundaries the platform defines.

 ## Responsibilities of the platform repository

 The platform repository handles:

 * GCP organisation level setup that must exist before anything else
-* the bootstrap project, state bucket and KMS key
+* the bootstrap project and state bucket
+* organizational folders (shared, dev, prod)
-* environment projects for dev and prod
+* environment projects and shared services project
+* Secret Manager resources for application secrets
 * CI service accounts and their IAM bindings
-* Workload Identity Federation configuration for GitHub Actions
-* GitHub organisation level settings
+* (optionally) GitHub organisation level settings as one-time bootstrap
-* core repositories and mandatory branch protections
-* teams and their permissions on core repositories

 It does not create application specific infrastructure such as game server VMs, databases or load balancers.
 Those belong to application repositories.